trosie3/stocks-analysis/README.md

 1. What are the advantages or disadvantages of refactoring code?
 2. How do these pros and cons apply to refactoring the original VBA script?

-Advantages for refactoring code into one or fewer subroutine(s) from many is that it allows for better and easier future use by the creator, and is more user friendly to others either utilizing the macro as an end-user or others who many need to go in and tweak the code.
-It also allows you to find redundancies and way to speed up the program.
-By refactoring the code from the original script in this project the major advantage is more data can be added, and really more data is needed to truly determine which of these stocks are the least risky, highest risk, etc. in order for an investor to make a more informed decision.
+Advantages for refactoring code into one, or fewer, subroutine(s) from many is that it allows for better and easier future use by the creator, and is more user friendly to others either utilizing the macro as an end-user or others who many need to go in and tweak the code.
+It also allows you to find redundancies and ways to make the macro more efficient.
+By refactoring the code from the original script in this project the major advantage is that more data can be added, and really more data is needed to truly determine which of these stocks are the least risky, highest risk, etc. in order for an investor to make a more informed decision.
+I.E. by having one macro that can run any year rather than one specific year the data can be compiled quicker, as any year can be added for the same stocks without needing to recode the macro or create another macro.